 A House committee had investigated city affairs and discovered the commissioners nearly bankrupt and the District riven into warring factions.
 People in Georgetown and Alexandria, two cities of about 3,000 and 5,000 people respectively, wanted no part bearing any burden to support road building in the City of Washington.
 Meanwhile a newspaper published essays advocating a government for the District with a governor, a senate of 8 and an assembly of 20 until the population topped 30,000.
 Then there would be 16 senators and 40 assemblymen.
 Plus the Constitution should be amended so the city could be represented in Congress.

-The Federalist controlled 6th Congress left most of that for the Republican controlled 7th Congress which would convene in the fall of 1801.
+The Federalist controlled 6th Congress left most of that for the Republican controlled 7th Congress.
 But they decided they had to establish some legal system.
 In the Constitutional Convention George Mason had worried that the federal district would form a haven for lawbreakers from other states.
 Prior to Congress moving, state law still applied, but with Congress now in session, the District was in a legal limbo.

 So Congress divided the District into two counties divided by the Potomac, one with the current laws of Virginia and the other with those of Maryland.
-Thanks to this un-Solomon-like decision, the District's laws soon became an outdated hodgepodge.
-Those respective states soon modernized their codes, and Congress only updated what passed for law in the District on a piecemeal basis.
 That done, Congress had to provide a judiciary to enforce the laws, and along with three judges and marshals, saddled the District with 27 justices of the peace, which, legend has it, kept President Adams up until midnight making appointments of Federalist faithful, including his nephew Cranch as one of the judges.

 Emboldened by the two big public buildings, true believers in Washington's dream expected changes for the better.
-Curiously, the new president, Thomas Jefferson, who had aided and abetted Washington in all his dreaming and scheming, now thought that the meager result was just what the nation needed.
+But, the new president, Thomas Jefferson, who had aided and abetted George Washington in all his dreaming and scheming, now thought that the meager result was just what the nation needed.